PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 [Dr. Zhen Cheng](https://www.drzhencounseling.com/) is a licensed psychologist, psychology educator, and diversity consultant located in Portland, Oregon.
 She received her BS in Education and Social Policy from Northwestern University and her MS and PhD in Clinical Psychology from the University of Oregon.
 She offers emotional health classes to the community and is passionate about diversity science and making psychology accessible.

 In this talk, you will gain important tools to manage your emotions and get good sleep.
 Come prepared to learn and to practice some relaxation exercises!
 You will 1) understand and practice breathing mindfulness and progressive muscle relaxation, 2) learn the difference between natural and manufactured emotions, 3) understand the connections between your thoughts, emotions, and behaviors, and 4) apply the principles behind Cognitive Behavioral Therapy (CBT) and CBT for Insomnia to improve your mood and get restful sleep.

-[Click here to register](https://us02web.zoom.us/meeting/register/tZAtce2qrT8oGNdqpTf04faBHbd8-yjEsImq).
-After registering, you will receive a confirmation email containing information about joining the meeting.

 ### 11.14.2020 3pm